static-frame/static-frame/README.rst

 <int64> <float64> <float64> <float64> <float64> <<U15>

+Next, lets add column labels to the data.
 StaticFrame supports reindexing (conforming existing axis labels to new labels, potentially changing the size and ordering) and relabeling (simply applying new labels without regard to existing labels, never changing size or ordering).
+To add column labels to this data, the ``relabel()`` method is used to set new labels, regardless of the privous labels.

-To set new column labels, we will use the ``relabel()`` method.
-While we are creating a new ``Frame``, relabeling does not require us to copy the underlying NumPy data.
-As all data is immutable, we can reuse it in our new container.
-(Read more about no-copy operations here: LINK)
+While ``relabel()`` creates a new ``Frame``, it is important to keep in mind that underlying NumPy data is not copied.
+As all NumPy data is immutable in StaticFrame, we can reuse it in our new container, making such operations very efficient.
+(Read more about no-copy operations here: https://static-frame.readthedocs.io/en/latest/articles/no_copy.html)

 >>> data = data.relabel(columns=('sepal_l', 'sepal_w', 'petal_l', 'petal_w', 'species'))
 >>> data.head()